ChrisHoyer/pyAltiumLib/docs/source/fileformat/Primitives_SchLib.rst

 ****************************
 Set up schematic component part.
 Other objects, such as lines, pins and labels exist, which are “owned” by the component.
 The component object seems to occur before any of its child objects.

-The parameters of this record are given a :ref:`ParameterCollection`.
+The parameters of this record are given a :ref:`SchRecord`.
 This collection includes the default parameters :ref:`SchCommonParameter` and the following parameters:

 .. list-table::
    :header-rows: 1